Ekaterina Alexandrovskaya: 2017–2018 season

 In early September, Alexandrovskaya/Windsor finished fourth at the 2017 JGP in Riga, Latvia.
 Later in the month, they competed at the 2017 CS Nebelhorn Trophy, the final qualifying opportunity for the 2018 Winter Olympics.
 Ranked fourth in the short program and third in the free skate, they won their first senior international medal, bronze.
 Their result also allowed them to become the first Australian pair skaters to compete at the Olympics since Danielle Carr / Stephen Carr's appearance at the 1998 Winter Olympics.

 In October, Alexandrovskaya/Windsor placed first in both segments at the JGP event in Gdańsk, Poland; they were awarded the gold medal and qualified for the JGP Final in Nagoya, Japan.
 In December, they won gold at the final, becoming the first Australian champions in the event's history.

 In January, Alexandrovskaya/Windsor finished 6th overall at the 2018 Four Continents Championships in Taipei, Taiwan.
 They were awarded a small silver medal for their performance in the short program.
 In February, the two represented Australia at the 2018 Winter Olympics in Pyeongchang, South Korea.
 Ranked 18th in the short program, they were not among the 16 pairs who advanced to the free skate.
 They were more successful at the 2018 World Championships in Milan, Italy, placing 15th in the short program and 16th overall.

 2018–2019 season

 Alexandrovskaya/Windsor moved to Montreal to train with coaches Richard Gauthier and Bruno Marcotte.
 Despite beginning the season with a bronze medal at the 2018 CS U.S. Classic, the move was overall not a success, and both struggled with health and fitness concerns.
 They finished sixth at the 2018 CS Nebelhorn Trophy, and then made their senior Grand Prix debut, finishing seventh of eight teams at both 2018 Skate Canada International and 2018 Rostelecom Cup.

-Windsor developed a chronic foot inflammation that compelled them to miss both the Four Continents and World Championships.
+Windsor developed a chronic foot inflammation that caused them to miss both the Four Continents and World Championships.